 The biggest difference between the two platforms is the fundamentally different design architecture behind each one.
 Apple is well known for tightly controlling the App Store, and which apps make their way onto it.
 In contrast, Google’s philosophy is much more open, allowing developers to modify the source code, upload apps directly to a device and push the envelope of Android’s functionality.

-Since compiled Objective-C/Swift code runs faster than Java, Android app developers may find performance bottlenecks that were not previously there and must now be addressed.
+Since compiled Objective-C/Swift code runs faster than Java, Android developers may find performance bottlenecks that were not previously there and must now be addressed.

 Another factor to consider is interface design.
-Google, like Apple, has a preferred design aesthetic outlined in its Material Design guidelines.
+Google, like Apple, has a preferred design aesthetic outlined in its Material Design principles.
 While Google does not enforce that aesthetic, Android users nonetheless are accustomed to a certain look and feel, and any app being ported from iOS should adopt those design elements.

 One of the single biggest challenges in porting an iOS app is the fragmentation that exists on the Android platform.
 Because Apple tightly controls the hardware, software, and developer tools that used to create and run iOS apps, developers have a limited number of screen sizes and OS versions to worry about.

-In contrast, Android app developers have to contend with devices that range from small budget smartphones to phablets and full-blown tablets.
+In contrast, Android application developers have to contend with devices that range from small budget smartphones to phablets and full-blown tablets.
 In addition, because cell providers and device manufacturers can modify Android for their customers, there tends to be software fragmentation, as some users are slower to update to new versions of Android.

 Due to the difficult nature of porting an app, time should be taken to properly plan out the process.

 With careful thought and planning, you can port your iOS app to Android and benefit from an even larger base of customers.
 In case, if you have any query or confusion related to Android app development services, get in touch with us through our contact us form.

 Author of this article: